mboot-github/WhoisDomain/README.md

   * See: [Authors](Authors.md)

 ## Updates
+  * see [Updates](Updates.md) for a full history of changes.
-  * see Updates.md only the latest update is mentioned here
+  * Only the latest update is mentioned here

+### 1.20230906.1
-  * 1.20230906.1: introduce parsing based on functions, allow contextual search in splitted data and plain data, allow contextual search based on earlier result; fix a few tld to return the proper registrant string (not nic handle)
+  * introduce parsing based on functions, allow contextual search in splitted data and plain data, allow contextual search based on earlier result; fix a few tld to return the proper registrant string (not nic handle)